27 Halloween Decorations that Last All Season Long

 Front Stairs Halloween Decoration

-While the phrase is inviting, the Halloween font on this fun front porch decoration gives off an eerie overture.
+While the phrase is inviting, the Halloween font on these front porch steps gives off an eerie tone.
 Laminate the printed words before assembling to ensure the project lasts all season.

-Flickering candlelight is perfect for sharing stories.
+Flickering candlelight sets the mood for sharing spooky Halloween stories.
 We used sheets of decorative aluminum to cast shadows long into the blustery fall nights.

 Simple Halloween Door Decor

-Ten minutes is all the time you need to make this mesmerizing wreath from a center ceiling medallion.
-Spray-paint the door decor with glossy orange spray paint, pair with a 4-inch-wide black satin ribbon, and hang.
+Ten minutes is all the time you need to make this mesmerizing wreath from a ceiling medallion.
+Spray-paint the medallion glossy orange, pair with a 4-inch-wide black satin ribbon, and hang.